-CASUALS - IN EXCESS OF 5.0%
+CASUALS - IN EXCESS OF 3.0%

-With the exception of the two (2) accounting periods in each fiscal year referenced in Article 7.1B, the parties acknowledge that there are certain situations of limited duration that occur during the course of the year when the Employer must employ casuals in excess of the five (5) percent limitation.
+With the exception of the two (2) accounting periods in each fiscal year referenced in Article 7.1B, the parties acknowledge that there are certain situations of limited duration that occur during the course of the year when the Employer must employ casuals in excess of the 3.0% limitation.

-The parties understand and agree that the type of circumstances that could result in employment of more than the five (5) percent limitation include: activation of a new facility, implementation of Area Mail Processing or the anticipated increases in mail volume that impact certain facilities for specified and limited periods of time.
+The parties understand and agree that the type of circumstances that could result in employment of more than the 3.0% limitation include: activation of a new facility, implementation of Area Mail Processing or the anticipated increases in mail volume that impact certain facilities for specified and limited periods of time.

-It is also recognized and agreed that the parties will meet and discuss the circumstances requiring casual employment in excess of the five (5) percent limitation by installation as far in advance as practicable, and mutually agree as to the appropriate resolution.
+It is also recognized and agreed that the parties will meet and discuss the circumstances requiring casual employment in excess of the 3.0% limitation by installation as far in advance as practicable, and mutually agree as to the appropriate resolution.